bootboxjs/bootbox/README.md

 choco install make
 ```

-Strictly speaking, neither _should_ be required to build a Jekyll site, but some of Ruby modules in the current version of Jekyll expect both to be available, so it's
+Strictly speaking, neither _should_ be required to build a Jekyll site, but some of the Ruby modules used in the current version of Jekyll expect both to be available, so it's
 best to install these dependencies now, even if they're eventually no longer required.